awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/quick-installation.md

 <a name="install-greengrass-core-run-software"></a>If you installed the AWS IoT Greengrass Core software as a system service, the installer runs the software for you\.
 Otherwise, you must run the software manually\.
 For more information, see [Run the AWS IoT Greengrass Core software](run-greengrass-core-v2.md)\.

 **Note**
 By default, the IAM role that the installer creates doesn't allow access to component artifacts in S3 buckets\.
-To deploy custom components that define artifacts in S3, you must add permissions to the role to allow your core device to retrieve component artifacts\.
+To deploy custom components that define artifacts in Amazon S3, you must add permissions to the role to allow your core device to retrieve component artifacts\.
 For more information, see [Allow access to S3 buckets for component artifacts](device-service-role.md#device-service-role-access-s3-bucket)\.
 If you don't yet have an S3 bucket for component artifacts, you can add these permissions later after you create a bucket\.

 <a name="install-greengrass-core-next-steps-intro"></a>For more information about how to configure and use the software and AWS IoT Greengrass, see the following:<a name="install-greengrass-core-next-steps-links"></a>